gammasoft71/Examples_wxWidgets/README.md

 [MainMenu](src/MenusAndToolbars/MainMenu) Shows how to create a wxWidgets MainMenu with wxMenu.

 ## Components

+[ToolTip](src/Components/ToolTip) Shows how to create a ToolTip component.

 [Timer](src/Components/Timer) Shows how to create a simple wxWidgets Timer with wxTimer.